Congo Crisis: Independence

 In the fallout from the Léopoldville riots, the report of a Belgian parliamentary working group on the future of the Congo was published.
 It noted a strong demand for "internal autonomy".
 August de Schryver, the Minister of the Colonies, launched a high-profile Round Table Conference in Brussels in January 1960, with the leaders of all the major Congolese parties (including the ABAKO, PSA, CONAKAT, ABAZI and both the Lumumba and Kalonji factions of the MNC) in attendance.
 Lumumba, who had been arrested following riots in Stanleyville, was released in the run-up to the conference and headed the MNC-L delegation.
 The Belgian government had hoped for a period of at least 30 years before independence, but Congolese pressure at the conference led to 30 June 1960 being set as the date.
-Delegates failed to reach an agreement concerning the issues of federalism, and the future role of Belgium in Congolese affairs.
+Delegates failed to reach an agreement concerning the issues of federalism, ethnicity and the future role of Belgium in Congolese affairs.

 Belgians began campaigning against Lumumba, whom they wanted to marginalise; they accused him of being a communist and, hoping to fragment the nationalist movement, supported rival, ethnic-based parties like CONAKAT.
 Many Belgians hoped that an independent Congo would form part of a federation, like the French Community or Britain's Commonwealth of Nations, and that close economic and political association with Belgium would continue.
 As independence approached, the Belgian government organised Congolese elections in May 1960.
 These resulted in an MNC relative majority.

 The proclamation of the independent Republic of the Congo, and the end of colonial rule, occurred as planned on 30 June 1960.
 In a ceremony at the Palais de la Nation in Léopoldville, King Baudouin gave a speech in which he presented the end of colonial rule in the Congo as the culmination of the Belgian "civilising mission" begun by Leopold II.
 After the King's address, Lumumba gave an unscheduled speech in which he angrily attacked colonialism and described independence as the crowning success of the nationalist movement.
 Although Lumumba's address was acclaimed by figures such as Malcolm X, it nearly provoked a diplomatic incident with Belgium; even some Congolese politicians perceived it as unnecessarily provocative.
 Nevertheless, independence was celebrated across the Congo.

 Politically, the new state had a semi-presidential constitution, known as the Loi Fondamentale, in which executive power was shared between president and prime minister in a system known as bicephalisme.
 Kasa-Vubu was proclaimed president, and Lumumba prime minister, of the Republic of the Congo.
 Despite the objections of CONAKAT and others, the constitution was largely centralist, concentrating power in the central government in Léopoldville, and did not devolve significant powers to provincial level.